 In addition to her fine art work, Shannon's editorial photography has taken her around the globe shooting reportage for Canadian, American and European Publications.
-Shannon has photographed and published over 150 portrait profiles of artists, musicians, activists, actors, educators and visionaries and over 200 larger scope editorial projects.
+Shannon has photographed and published over 150 portrait profiles of artists, musicians, activists, actors, educators and visionaries and many larger scope editorial projects.

-In 2014, after taking some time at home to spend with her young children, Shannon began a transition into the field designing with nature.
+In 2014, after taking some time at home to spend with her young children, Shannon began a transition into the field of landscape design.

-From 2014-2016 she studied landscape design, botany, organic land care practices, drafting, soil health, 3D modelling, and rainwater management.
+From 2014-2016 she studied ecological landscape design, organic horticulture and rainwater management.
 Alongside her studies she worked as an organic landscape horticulturist.
-This in-field experience observing the connections and interactions of healthy soil and gardens has greatly informed her design practice.
+This in-field experience observing the connections and interactions of healthy soil and ecosystems has greatly informed her design practice.

 Shannon is a member of the International Society of Arboriculture (ISA) and the Society for Organic Land Care (S.O.U.L).
-She has a Bachelors degree in Art from Emily Carr University, a Diploma in Organic Land Care that includes Ecological Landscape Design and Rainwater Management from Gaia College, and a Certificate in Permaculture Design from UBC.
+She has a Bachelors degree in Art from Emily Carr University, a Diploma in Organic Horticulture and Ecological Landscape Design from Gaia College, and a Certificate in Permaculture Design from UBC.

 ART & DESIGN PORTFOLIO